rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

 $ oc get dc django-psql-example -o yaml > django-psql-tcpdump.yaml
 ```

-* Into the deploymentconfig add the container that you want to do tcpdump:
+* In the deploymentconfig, add the container that you want to run tcpdump in:

 ```
 - name: tcpdump